stellar/stellar-core/docs/testnet.md

 ```

 This will start from the last saved state of each server.
 It is important that
-a quorum of them all have the same laste ledger as their saved state before
+a quorum of them all have the same last ledger as their saved state before
 they are restarted.